-The framework for Australian clinical quality registries and prioritisation criteria
+The Framework for Australian clinical quality registries and prioritisation criteria

-The Commission released the framework in September 2014 after endorsement by the Australian Health Ministers' Advisory Council.
-The framework 'specifies national arrangements under which peak clinical groups and healthcare organisations can partner with governments to monitor and report on the appropriateness and effectiveness of health care' through clinical quality registries.
-The framework comprises the following five key elements:
+The Commission released the Framework for Australian clinical quality registries in September 2014 after endorsement by the Australian Health Ministers' Advisory Council.
+The Framework for Australian clinical quality registries specifies national arrangements under which peak clinical groups and healthcare organisations can partner with governments to monitor and report on the appropriateness and effectiveness of health care\ through clinical quality registries.
+The Framework for Australian clinical quality registries comprises the following five key elements:

 - 1. Strategic principles

 - 2. National health information arrangements

 - 3. National infrastructure model

+- 4. Principles, guidelines and standards

+- 5. Prioritisation criteria.